BTCChat: Advancing Remote Sensing Bi-temporal Change Captioning with Multimodal Large Language Model: Abstract

 \section{Abstract}

-Bi-temporal satellite imagery supports critical applications such as urban development monitoring and disaster assessment.
+Bi-temporal satellite imagery supports critical applications such as urbanization monitoring and disaster assessment.
 Although powerful multimodal large language models~(MLLMs) have been applied in bi-temporal change analysis, previous methods process image pairs through direct concatenation, inadequately modeling temporal correlations and spatial semantic changes.
-This deficiency hampers visual–semantic alignment in change understanding, thereby constraining the overall effectiveness of current approaches.
+This deficiency hampers visual-semantic alignment in change understanding, thereby constraining the overall effectiveness of current approaches.
 To address this gap, we propose BTCChat, a multi-temporal MLLM with advanced bi-temporal change understanding capability.
 BTCChat supports bi-temporal change captioning and retains single-image interpretation capability.
 To better capture temporal features and spatial semantic changes in image pairs, we design a Change Extraction module.
 Moreover, to enhance the model's attention to spatial details, we introduce a Prompt Augmentation mechanism, which incorporates contextual clues into the prompt to enhance model performance.
 Experimental results demonstrate that BTCChat achieves state-of-the-art performance on change captioning and visual question answering tasks.
+The code is available \href{https://github.com/IntelliSensing/BTCChat}{here}.